Live at Brooklyn Academy of Music

-Live at Brooklyn Academy of Music is a live album by the jazz group the World Saxophone Quartet released on the Italian Black Saint label.
+Live at Brooklyn Academy of Music is a live album by the jazz group the World Saxophone Quartet, released on the Italian Black Saint label.

 The album features live performances by Hamiet Bluiett, Julius Hemphill, Oliver Lake and David Murray recorded at the Brooklyn Academy of Music in New York City on December 6–7, 1985.

 Reception

-The AllMusic review by Scott Yanow awarded the album 4 stars, stating, "Of their six originals, it is as usual the three Hemphill contributions that are most memorable."
+The AllMusic review by Scott Yanow stated, "Of their six originals, it is as usual the three Hemphill contributions that are most memorable."

-Martin Johnson of New York Magazine included the album in his list "The New York Canon: Jazz," writing "Soulful pop energy and avant-garde elusiveness prefiguring the late-eighties–early-nineties Knitting Factory scene."
+Martin Johnson of New York included the album in his list "The New York Canon: Jazz", writing, "Soulful pop energy and avant-garde elusiveness prefiguring the late-eighties–early-nineties Knitting Factory scene."

 A reviewer for Billboard wrote that the album "finds Messrs.
 Bluiett, Hemphill, Lake, and Murray waxing bluesy, swinging, and cacophonous."